MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/Set-AzureStorageCORSRule.md

 ```

 ## DESCRIPTION
-The **Set-AzureStorageCORSRule** cmdlet sets the Cross-Origin Resource Sharing (CORS) rules for a type of azure_2 Storage service.
+The **Set-AzureStorageCORSRule** cmdlet sets the Cross-Origin Resource Sharing (CORS) rules for a type of Azure Storage service.
 The types of storage services for this cmdlet are Blob, Table, Queue, and File.
 This cmdlet overwrites the existing rules.
 To see the current rules, use the Get-AzureStorageCORSRule cmdlet.